WELCOME TO TENNESSEE TECH!

 Federal Work Study (FWS):

 Federal Work Studey (FWS) is an employment program that provides part-time jobs for students with financial need, allowing them to earn money to help pay educational expenses.
 The program encourages community service work and work related to the student’s course of study.
-FWS funds are not applied directly to your tuition, rather, you are paid monthly based on hours worked, just like a normal job.
+FWS funds are not applied directly to your tuition.
+You are paid monthly based on hours worked, just like a normal job.

 Here’s a quick overview of Federal Work-Study: